olgatenison/standup-tallinn/README.md

 2. Add your Firebase config in `firebase-init.js`
 3. Deploy to Netlify or run locally via Live Server
 4. (Optional) Set up Google Apps Script for exporting bookings to Sheets

 ---

-## 📄 License

-MIT — use freely and make people laugh 🌈

----